Ahooker90/eDefender/README.md

 ## If you use our dataset or model in your paper, please cite:
 ```
-@article{Smith2023,
+@inproceedings{Hooker2024,
 author = {Hooker, A. and Huang, W. and Kurumathur, SK. and Vishwamitra, N. and Choo, KKR},
 title = {Towards Understanding and Detecting File Types in Encrypted Files for Law Enforcement Applications},
+ booktitle    = {23rd {IEEE} International Conference on Trust, Security and Privacy
+                 in Computing and Communications, TrustCom 2024},
-  journal = {TrustCom},
+ publisher    = {{IEEE}},
  year         = {2024}
 }
 ```